albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 # Next step

-If everything is work next step is memory efficiency (RAM).
+If everything is work next step is memory efficiency (RAM), simulate, prediction, best practice.

 Less memory means less money you will spend.

-The repo about efficiency i make it private. maybe later i will open patreon page.
+The repo about it i make it private. [mozilla-hubs-optimization](https://github.com/albirrkarim/mozilla-hubs-optimization)

-Hubs which i install in my server is using 1.2 GB of RAM.
+Hubs which i install in my server is using just 800MB of RAM. include all my modification including laravel as a helper services.

 <br>
 <br>